Rifah22/Rifah22/README.md

 # 👋 About Me

-I am a Computer Science & Engineering graduate currently working as an **Application Analyst** in a FinTech environment, contributing to a live **Treasury Management System** covering:
+I am a Computer Science & Engineering graduate currently working as an **Application Analyst and SQA** in a FinTech environment, contributing to a live **Treasury Management System** covering:

 - Money Market
 - FX (Foreign Exchange)